What can you do with a law degree?

 Caroline says: "The SQE process was designed to create a consistent approach to the way in which students prepared for practice, this doesn’t take into account how much we work with students to support their academic as well as practice understanding.
 The assessment process is very different and I am not convinced that this is the best way forward as it still needs to be fleshed out by those in charge… but this is the way it is and we have to make sure that we continue to support students effectively.

-"Whilst the jury is out in terms of how the assessment process might work- there is a wider issue in that the whole assessment process is expensive.
+There is also a wider issue in that the whole assessment process is expensive.
 It’s going to cost about £1,500 just to take the exam and to take SQE2 it will cost around £3,000 and in total is £4,500."

 Caroline graduated with an LLB (Hons) and is qualified as a solicitor.
 She has worked in commercial property, wealth management and for private clients.
 She progressed to become a partner in a law firm in the Midlands where she worked as a General Practitioner and Litigator focusing on family and vulnerable client matters in particular.
 To find out more about Caroline, please visit her staff profile.